 During a major flood response, the operations room needs to see current flood extent overlaid on road network data, with shelter locations marked, evacuation routes highlighted, and a population density layer underneath it all.
 No single data source provides that picture.
 The value comes from combining layers from different systems, updated at different rates, into one coherent display that a commander can read quickly under pressure.

-Map Layers & Overlays provides the visualization infrastructure for exactly that kind of multi-source display.
+Map Layers & Overlays provides the visualisation infrastructure for exactly that kind of multi-source display.
 More than 50 layer types from authoritative providers, real-time streaming updates, team-shared configurations, and straightforward layer management give operations teams the flexibility to build the precise map they need for any scenario, without relying on GIS specialists to assemble it each time.

 Base Layer Options#